jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

         - [x] Marked some content in red.
         - [x] Take out the person's name.
         - [x] Still want to split the document up in two.
-    - [x] "Diagrams, Coding Principles & Coding Concepts Plan (obsolete).docx": I may want to consider moving this out of scope, or at least part of it.
+    - [x] "Diagrams, Coding Principles & Coding Aspects Plan (obsolete).docx": I may want to consider moving this out of scope, or at least part of it.
         - [x] Marked some content in red.
         - [x] Still want to split the document up in two.
 - [x] The other Encircle Language Spec Plan docs seem fine regarding scoping for now.